 Current Clinical Director: Rob Conenello, DPM

-If you are interested in becoming involved in our Fit Feet screening events, please contact our Healthy Communities Manager, Amelia Hamilton, ARH@SONJ.org.
+If you are interested in becoming involved in our Fit Feet screening events, please contact our Health Programs Director, Amelia Hamilton, ARH@SONJ.org.